lukeiayf/aws-studies/EC2 - Elastic Compute CLoud/Security/EC2 security groups.md

 - All inbound traffic is blocked by default;
 - All outbound traffic is authorized by default;
 - You can reference another security group to the one already attached to the instance through [[Security group referencing]];

+NOTE: If the application is hanging endlessly it means it is a problem with security groups